Copy Machine Call: Phone Scam Overview

 These scam calls don't always involve copy machines, sometimes the call seem like an ordinary office supply pitch.
 However, they will lie about the prices of their products and they will always send unordered products and demand payment.

-Avoiding the Copier Call and Other Office Phone Scams
+Avoiding the Copy Machine Call and Other Office Phone Scams

 Make sure that whoever is in charge of purchasing office supplies, or maintaining the copy machine knows about the potential for these types of phone scams.
 If you are a small business owner or a charity foundation you are most at risk for these types of phone scams.